jsfxfs/CLM/README.md

 This mode decodes JPG/PNG images into raw byte data when you first train on a dataset at a specific resolution, allowing on-demand streaming during training.

 - **Storage Location**: Ensure decoded images are saved on a local disk rather than a network file system (NFS).
 Loading from NFS is significantly slower.
-The default decoded path is `args.source_path/decode_{args.images}`.
-If `args.source_path` is on an NFS, specify `--decode_dataset_path` to point to a local disk location.
+The default decoded path is `--source_path/decode_{args.images}`.
+If `--source_path` is on an NFS, specify `--decode_dataset_path` to point to a local disk location.
 - **Disk Space**: The decoded dataset can be very large.
 Calculate the required space as: `(# of images × height × width × 3) / 1024³ GB`
 - **First-Time Setup**: Initial decoding takes time, but the decoded dataset can be reused for subsequent training runs on the same scene.